specs-feup/alpakka/README.md

-# smali
+# Alpakka
-Projects related with processing smali code
+Projects related to the smali source-to-source compiler Alpakka